Do you know that as a blogger you need Alexa.com?

-In closing, although the accuracy of the Alexa score may vary depending on whether you have the Alexa browser extension, Alexa.com is extremely valuable to you as a blogger or any website creator.
+In closing, although the accuracy of the Alexa site metrics may vary depending on whether you have the Alexa browser extension, Alexa.com is extremely valuable to you as a blogger or any website creator.

-I visit Alexa.com often.
+I visit Alexa.com often to check my Alexa web metrics.
 The red metrics motivate me to improve and give my goals direction.
 When the numbers turn green, my confidence soars.

 Knowing the top five keywords that send visitors to my site give my editorial calendar focus.

 Also, when an advertiser approached me and inquired about my demographic, the numbers were at my fingertips since Alexa provided them for me.